mitshell/corenet/README.md

 No other interfaces are supported by corenet (no interface to S-GW, P-GW, HSS, no support for GTP-C or Diameter interfaces, ...).
+It has been successfully tested with the open-source Eurecom OpenAirInterface eNodeB, the commercial Amarisoft eNodeB, and handsets from multiple vendors (Qualcomm, Samsung, Mediatek, ...).

 Installation